tidyverse/tidyverse.org/content/blog/webr-0-2-0/index.md

 ### CDN URL

-Alternatively, webR can be imported directly as a module from CDN,
+Alternatively, webR can be imported directly as a module from CDN.

 ``` javascript
 import { WebR } from "https://webr.r-wasm.org/v0.2.0/webr.mjs"